UiL-OTS-labs/jspsych-spr-mw/README.md

 ### Adapting stimuli
 In the file stimuli.js are a number of variables you can tweak in order to adapt the stimuli the participants sees.
 There are by default 2 groups, each group gets its own list of stimuli assigned.
 This list can be used to implement the Latin square.
-In the boilerplate are sententces in an active, passive and filler condition.
+In the boilerplate are sentences in an active, passive and filler condition.
 The two list complement each other, so an active stimulus in the first list is complemented with a passive stimulus in the second list.
 Participants